yorkshire-imaging-collaborative/yorkshire-imaging-collaborative.github.io/src/meetings/summer-obs-gynae-group-meeting.md

   * MYHT were working with GPs throughout producing their criteria - their system was using the ICE referral route, so that it doesn't reach radiology via CRIS.
 If a GP tried to refer a patient where a referral wasn't required, ICE would notify the GP that this was not justified and show them guidance.

   * Teams felt that this was a good system to allow them not to have to vet referrals - this could be standardised across the region.

+  #### Any Other Business

+  * Paula Marsh was stepping down as chairperson for the Gynae side of the SIG.

+  * This was a great opportunity for somebody to take over as chair, and lead the SIG to standardising regional protocols and pathways, and sharing best practice.

+  * If any members are interested in taking on the role as chair, please contact yorkshireimagingcollaborative@nhs.net
 ---